jjaakko/fake-news-classifier/index.markdown

   This is the percentage of gold reals Model-A "recalled" correctly, so 80.77% is the recall of Model-A with respect to gold reals.
 * What is the recall of Model-A with respect to gold fakes?
   68.3% (i.e. 1206/(1206 + 559)).
-  Model-0 would have had a recall of 0% for gold fakes because it would have blindly guessed real for all.
+  Model-0 would have had a recall of 0% for gold fakes because it would have blindly guessed "real" for all.
   So Model-A is doing a lot better.
 * Stating simply "the recall of Model-A" usually refers to recall with respect to the label for which Model-0 would have recalled 0%.
   So the recall of our Model-A is 68.3%

 What About [Precision](https://en.wikipedia.org/wiki/Precision_and_recall)?
-* Of the times Model-A made an assessment of real, how many times was it correct?
+* Of the times Model-A made an assessment of "real," how many times was it correct?
   88.2% (i.e. 4180/(4180 + 559)).
-  This is the precision of Model-A with respect to real.
+  This is the precision of Model-A with respect to "real."
-  Model-0's precision with respect to real would have been the same 74.6% as for accuracy because it guesses real for every article.
+  Model-0's precision with respect to "real" would have been the same 74.6% as for accuracy because it guesses "real" for every article.
-* Of the times Model-A made an assessment of fake, how many times was it correct?
+* Of the times Model-A made an assessment of "fake," how many times was it correct?
-  This is the precision of Model-A with respect to fake.
+  This is the precision of Model-A with respect to "fake."
   54.8% (i.e. 1206/(995 + 1206)).
-  This is not great, but it's a lot better than Model O's precision for fake which would have been 0.
+  This is not great, but it's a lot better than Model O's precision for "fake" which would have been 0.
 * And again, stating simply "the precision of Model-A" usually refers to precision with respect to the label for which Model-0 would have had 0% precision.
   So the precision of our Model-A is 54.8%